UAF-RCS/uaf-rcs-hpc-docs/available-filesystems/available-filesystems.md

 ## $ARCHIVE  <a id="archive"></a>

-* The $ARCHIVE filesystem is accessible from the Chinook login nodes only.
+* The $ARCHIVE filesystem is accessible from the Chinook login nodes and bigdipper.rcs.alaska.edu.
 * Files stored in $ARCHIVE will be written to tape and taken offline over time.
 Use the "batch\_stage" command to bring the files back online prior to viewing the contents of the file or copying the data off $ARCHIVE.
 * To stage directories run "batch\_stage -r &lt;DIRECTORY&gt;".
 For more help and samples run "batch\_stage -h".
 * If you have a legacy ARSC username, a symbolic link has been created linking your /archive/u1/uaf/ARSCusername directory to your /archive/u1/uaf/UAusername directory.